||COMPLETE YOUR APPLICATION BY:

 We consider any student who has completed more than 15 credits at any two or four year college to be a transfer student.

-Learn more about our guaranteed scholarships for transfer students beginning January 2013!
+Learn more about our scholarships for community college transfer students!

 What do we consider when reading your application?